-- If your partner put on a few pounds, don’t just tell them to lose weight.
-Investigate what’s changed and help them to resolve their underlying issue.
+- If your partner puts on a few pounds, don’t just tell them to lose weight.
+The kind thing to do is to look at what’s changed for them and help them handle that situation better.

 Have relationship goals

-- Design your life with someone who wants the same important things as you do.
+- Design your life with someone who wants the same important things as you.

 - If you need to unlearn some habits for the health of your relationship, get on it.

-- Like a business, meet regularly to review what’s working until you no longer need to.
+- Like a business, meet regularly to review what’s working and what needs more attention.

 Learn to communicate

-- Touch and intimacy are positive types of communication that you want to create opportunities for.
-Soft lights in the evenings don’t hurt.
-Cute loungewear or tees and shorts combos feel comfy but still, look inviting.
+- Looks matters.
+Torn tees and smelling funky says “stay away!”
+In a nice tee and shorts combo, you will feel comfy but still, look inviting.
 If you have kids, put toys away and keep your bedroom looking like a bedroom.

 - Apologize and admit your mistakes!
 When it matters, apologize with more than words and don’t keep repeating your mistakes.
+Our apologies become hollow when we keep doing behaviors that hurt/frustrate our partner.
 No one has time for that!